Co-op Funeralcare updates on coronavirus

 We know a funeral can often be an unexpected cost.
-If during the funeral arrangement, you feel like the funeral is costing more than you are comfortable with, please tell your Funeral Director.
-We know that money can be difficult at this time so please don’t hesitate to speak to us about ways to keep the cost down.
+If during the funeral arrangement, you feel like the funeral is costing more than you’re comfortable with, tell your funeral director and they will help you find ways to keep the cost down.

 Alternatively, you may be able to get help with funeral costs from the government.